-Red Line Tetra (Hyphessobrycon amapaensis) Fish Species Profile
+Red Line Tetra (Hyphessobrycon amapaensis) Species Profile & Care Guide

 The Red Line Tetra is a stunning, active and peaceful shoaling fish ideal for an established well-planted softwater aquarium.
 You should always maintain these Tetras in groups of 6 or more, this will not only make the fish feel more secure, but this will result in a far more effective, natural-looking shoal.